huggingface/blog/musicgen-inference.md

         return [{"generated_audio": prediction}]
 ```

-Then, we will create a `requirements.txt` file that contains dependencies to be able to run the above code.
+Then, we will create a `requirements.txt` file containing dependencies to run the above code.
 In this case, it is below.

 ```
 transformers==4.31.0